danbz/aesthetic-programming/source/2-VariableGeometry/Readme.md

 The above is the excerpt from the full code required to draw two different sized ellipses (As discussed in the previous chapter, the final two parameters of the ellipse function refer to width and height.)
 Instead of placing a number in the function as in Chapter 1, "Getting started," we will use variables as they hold values, especially global ones that can be reused in different places of a program.
 Three steps are required to use variables:

 1. **Declare:** Think of a name for the container you want to store the value in (it should make sense to you and others to read, but of course there is scope for a conceptual approach here).
-Declare with the syntax "let" in front.[^let]
+Declare with the syntax "let" in front.[^let] (See line 1-2 from the above)
 There are certain rules to follow in naming variables:
-    * Names should begin with a lowercase string and not with a number or symbols.
+    * Names usually begin with a lowercase string and not with a number or symbols.
     * Names can contain a mix of uppercase and lower case strings, and numbers.
     * Names cannot contain symbols.

 2. **Initialize/Assign:** What is it that you want to store?
 A number?
 By assigning a value, you will need to use the equal sign.
 There are four data types that are useful to know at this introductory level:
     * *number* for numbers of any kind: integer or floating-point.
     * *string* for strings.
 A string may have one or more characters and it has to be used with double or single quotation marks.
 For example: `let moving_size = "sixty";`
-    * *%boolean%* for true/false.
+    * *boolean* for true/false.
 For example: `let moving_size = true;`
     * *color* for color values.
 This accepts Red, Green, Blue (RGB) or Hue, Saturation and Brightness (HSB) values.
 For example: `let moving_size = color(255,255,0);` see more from the "p5.js color reference" (<https://p5js.org/reference/#/p5/color>).[^color]

 3. **(Re)Use:** How and when do you want to retrieve the stored data?
 If the variable changes over time, you may wish to reuse it many times.